Tuesday, July 14, 2026

 Recovery distribution

 The distribution of district-level gaps tells a bleak story.
-The median district is roughly 9 percentage points above its pre-COVID chronic absence rate.
-Districts of every size carry similar burdens: small districts (500 to 2,000 students) have a median gap of 8.2 points, large districts (50,000+) have a median gap of 8.6 points.
+The median district is roughly 9.5 percentage points above its pre-COVID chronic absence rate.
+Districts of every size carry similar burdens: small districts (500 to 2,000 students) have a median gap of 9.9 points, the largest districts (50,000+) a median gap of 10.5 points.
 The crisis does not discriminate by size, location, or resources.

 Recovery by size group